-Exams ST 2021 7900373 Data Science for the Industrial Internet of Things Satzger WT 21/22 7900211 Practical Seminar: Data-Driven Information Systems Weinhardt, Setzer
+Exams WT 21/22 7900211 Practical Seminar: Data-Driven Information Systems Weinhardt

 The assessment consists of a seminar paper, a presentation of the results and the contribution to the discussion (according to \$4(2), 3 of the examination regulation).
 The final grade is based on the evaluation of each component (seminar paper, oral presentation, and active participation).